martinpalsson/someip-wire/README.md

 [![Documentation](https://docs.rs/someip-wire/badge.svg)](https://docs.rs/someip-wire)
 [![License](https://img.shields.io/crates/l/someip-wire.svg)](https://github.com/martinpalsson/someip-wire#license)

 A `no_std` Rust crate for parsing and serializing SOME/IP (Scalable service-Oriented MiddlewarE over IP) wire protocol packets.
+This crate is shamelessly inspired by the smoltcp crate.

 Based on the [AUTOSAR SOME/IP Protocol Specification](https://www.autosar.org/fileadmin/standards/R22-11/FO/AUTOSAR_PRS_SOMEIPProtocol.pdf).

+## Disclaimer

+**This crate is intended for educational and research purposes to study the SOME/IP protocol.**

+The SOME/IP protocol is an AUTOSAR standard.
+AUTOSAR claims intellectual property rights over their specifications.

 ## Scope